-Diversity, Equity and Inclusion
+Diversity, Equity & Inclusion

-The Harker Diversity, Equity and Inclusion Committee
+The Harker School statement on Diversity, Equity & Inclusion

 Muwekma Ohlone Tribe

-The Harker school is situated on the ancestral land of the ethnohistoric Thamien Ohlone-speaking people, who were the direct ancestors of the present-day Muwekma Ohlone Tribe; who lived in the San Francisco Bay Area before the colonization of America and the missionization of California; and who still live in our greater Santa Clara Valley community.
+The Harker School is situated on the ancestral land of the ethnohistoric Thamien Ohlone-speaking people, who were the direct ancestors of the present-day Muwekma Ohlone Tribe, who lived in the San Francisco Bay Area before the colonization of America and the missionization of California, and who still live in our greater Santa Clara Valley community.
 We recognize this region’s significance to the Indigenous people and extend our appreciation for the opportunity to gather, learn and work on this land since our school’s founding in 1893.

 Our upper school Student Diversity Coalition and Harker Diversity Committee coordinated the school’s efforts in installing permanent land recognition monuments on our campuses, which included dedication ceremonies at each.
-These land acknowledgments represent one small step toward a true partnership with the Tribe, and we commit to uplifting the voices, experiences, histories and heritage of the Indigenous people of this land and beyond.
+These land acknowledgments represent one small step toward a true partnership with the Muwekma Ohlone Tribe, and we commit to uplifting the voices, experiences, histories and heritage of the Indigenous people of this land and beyond.